ndufreche/blogbee/README.md

 The following installation instructions consider that you have already installed the application requirements such as git, composer, php and nginx or apache2, if not, see [blogbee tutorial day1](https://github.com/backbee/blogbee-docs/blob/master/doc/day1.md)

-The result of the integration is available integration folder.
+The result of the integration is available in integration folder.

 How to install Day 2 results: